Getting Medicaid Rehab in New Jersey

 New Jersey Addiction Treatment

 Footprints to Recovery in Hamilton, New Jersey, is committed to providing affordable addiction treatment.
 We accept a range of private insurance plans and offer flexible payment options, including sliding scale fees and payment plans, to accommodate diverse financial situations.
+As a Medicaid provider, we accept Medicaid for alcohol addiction treatment as well as drug rehab.
 Our admissions team is available 24/7 to assist you in exploring these options and to help verify your insurance benefits.
 We believe that financial constraints should not be a barrier to receiving quality care, and we are dedicated to working with you to find a solution that fits your needs.
 For more information on how to pay for alcohol and drug rehab in New Jersey, please visit our website.